oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Leptonica is a collection of pedagogically-oriented open source software that is broadly useful for image processing and image analysis applications.

-**URL**
+**More Information**

 http://www.leptonica.org